Description of Projects under Design or Construction

 The existing HVAC systems in Founders Hall on the Tuscarawas Campus will have mechanical system upgrades expected to be phased-in over a period of time; the existing electric-based system will be converted to a hydronic system.
 Modifications to the building may occur based upon available space and the Design Build team’s recommendations.
 Regency Construction Services, Inc. is the Design-Builder of this project.
 This Capitally-funded, Design-Build project is being managed via OAKS-CI.

 Williams Hall Research Lab 302 Renovations KSU-18L047

 The laboratory in 302 of Williams Hall is being renovated and modernized for a new research faculty member.
-Stitle Construction Corporation's construction commenced during spring break and continues through early summer.
+Stitle Construction Corporation's work in the lab continues through early summer.
 This project was designed in-house by the Office of the University Architect.
 This General Contracting Project is being managed via OAKS-CI.